MicrosoftDocs/azure-docs/articles/ai-studio/how-to/deploy-models-mistral-open.md

 # [Mixtral-8x22B-Instruct](#tab/mistral-8x22b-instruct)

-The Mixtral-8x22B-Instruct-v0.1 Large Language Model (LLM) is an instruct fine-tuned version of the Mixtral-8x22B-v0.1.
-It is a sparse Mixture-of-Experts (SMoE) model that uses only 39B active parameters out of 141B, offering unparalleled cost efficiency for its size.
+The Mixtral-8x22B-Instruct-v0.1 Large Language Model (LLM) is an instruct, fine-tuned version of the Mixtral-8x22B-v0.1.
+The model is a sparse Mixture-of-Experts (SMoE) model that uses only 39B active parameters out of 141B, offering unparalleled cost efficiency for its size.

 Mixtral 8x22B comes with the following strengths:

-* It is fluent in English, French, Italian, German, and Spanish
+* Fluent in English, French, Italian, German, and Spanish
-* It has strong mathematics and coding capabilities
+* Strong mathematics and coding capabilities
-* It is natively capable of function calling; along with the constrained output mode implemented on la Plateforme, this enables application development and tech stack modernisation at scale
+* Natively capable of function calling; along with the constrained output mode implemented on la Plateforme, this enables application development and tech stack modernization at scale
-* Its 64K tokens context window allows precise information recall from large documents
+* Pprecise information recall from large documents, due to its 64K tokens context window

 The following models are available: